Divine illumination: Catholic Church

 The doctrine was criticised by John Pecham and Roger Marston.
-Thomas Aquinas is often seen as an harsh critique of this doctrine; but his position is more nuanced.
+Thomas Aquinas is often seen as a harsh critiс of this doctrine; but his position is more nuanced.
 As Robert Pasnau observes, "Thomas Aquinas is often thought of as the figure most responsible for putting an end to the theory of divine illumination.
 Although there is some truth to this view, as we will see, it seems more accurate to regard Aquinas as one of the last defenders of the theory, as a proponent of innate Aristotelian illumination."
-Undoubtedly, Aquinas denied that in this life we have divine ideas as an object of thought, and that divine illumination is sufficient on its own, without the senses, for natural knowledge.
+Undoubtedly, Aquinas denied that in this life people have divine ideas as an object of thought, and that divine illumination is sufficient on its own, without the senses, for natural knowledge.
 He also denied that there is a special continuing divine influence on human thought.
 People have sufficient capacity for thought on their own, without needing "new illumination added onto their natural illumination."
 But this natural illumination, which Aquinas distinguishes from the supernatural illumination required for knowledge of intelligible things above human strengths (it is the case of faith and of prophecy), is, nevertheless, divine illumination, according to Aquinas; indeed, he writes that "The material sun sheds its light outside us; but the intelligible Sun, Who is God, shines within us.
 Hence the natural light bestowed upon the soul is God's enlightenment, whereby we are enlightened to see what pertains to natural knowledge; and for this there is required no further knowledge, but only for such things as surpass natural knowledge."
 Aquinas asserted also that "the intellectual light that is in us is nothing other than a certain likeness of the uncreated light, obtained through participation, in which the eternal reasons are contained."
-For this reason, he concluded that, in this life, we know things in the divine ideas as in the principle of knowledge.
+For this reason, he concluded that, in this life, people know things in the divine ideas as in the principle of knowledge.
 He also claimed that his position was the right interpretation of Augustine's doctrine on divine illumination; some scholars, as Lydia Schumacher, maintain that his claim is right.